ebi-uniprot/uniprot-manual/help/api_queries.md

 https://rest.uniprot.org/uniprotkb/search?query=(reviewed:true)%20AND%20(organism_id:9606)
 ```

-The rest of this page details how you can customise the restrieved date, and how to paginate through all the pages of data that the API is exposing.
+The rest of this page details how you can customise the retrieved data, and how to paginate through all the pages of data that the API is exposing.

 # Formats